Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 --xp param:compiler.userPostSysLinkOverlayTcl=${DIR_PRJ}/prj_conf/strip_interconnects.tcl

-The resulting Makefile can be found in example Makefile you can compare it with the original Makefile here
+The resulting Makefile is found in example Makefile.
+You can compare it with the original Makefile here.

 [clock]